Skip to main content

 !pip install <package>

-If the installation fails to complete, please check the requirements for the specific python module package to ensure all requirements are met by the Seeq Data Lab server and/or project.
+If the installation fails to complete, please check the requirements for the specific Python package to ensure they are met for the current Python environment and the currently installed packages.

-When installing, uninstalling or inspecting the Python package environment, it’s often more convenient to use a Jupyter Terminal.
-You can launch a terminal from the Jupyter Home Page by selecting New > Terminal.
+When installing, uninstalling or listing Python packages, it’s often more convenient to use a terminal.
+You can launch a terminal by clicking on the menu New > Terminal.
 Once you’re inside the terminal, you don’t have to precede the commands with an exclamation point.

-Some modules are “built-in” to Data Lab.
-For example, Pandas and NumPy are always available and you can inspect the version by doing:
+Some modules are preinstalled in Data Lab.
+For example, Pandas and NumPy are always available and you can inspect the version by executing:

 CODE